 The LE portion of LESA places the soils of Champaign County into several 'Agriculture Value Groups' ranging from the best to the worst, based on the three soils classifications systems indicated above, which generally gauge a site's suitability for crop production based on soil properties.
 A relative LE value is determined for each Agriculture Value Group, with the best group assigned a relative value of 100 and all other groups assigned lower relative values.

-Table 1, beginning on the next page, describes the composition of the Agriculture Value Groups.
+Table A in Appendix A contains details regarding the composition of the Agriculture Value Groups.